cdienem/StarTool/README.md

 ## Usage Examples

-Examplel will be added soon.
+Most tasks can be achieved by usage of very simple command.
+However, to demonstrate the flexibility of the StarTool, they are covered as well in the usage examples.

 ### Split particles by class after classification
-Scenario: After running a 3D classification with 4 classes, a 3D refinement of all classes shall be performed automatically.
+*Scenario:* After running a 3D classification with 4 classes, a 3D refinement of all classes shall be performed automatically.
 In order to do so, one needs to split the data STAR file of the last iteration (lets assume iteration 25 here) into STAR files for the individual classes.

-Solution: Write a shell script that looks like this
+*Solution:* Write a shell script that looks like this
 ```bash
 #!/bin/bash